 Until recently, there were no specific legal arrangements for teleworking.
-On 1 April 2021, the law on the adaptation of work contract law49 (abbreviated AVRAG) was amended to add to it a legal definition of the Homeoffice (but not of mobile working).
+On 1 April 2021, the Employment Contract Law Adaptation Act49 (abbreviated AVRAG) was amended to add to it a legal definition of the Homeoffice (but not of mobile working).

-At present, in its Article 2h, it is stipulated that "there is work from home (Homeoffice) when an employee regularly provides work services from their home".
-For this to be implemented, "the work from home must be covered by a written agreement between the employee and the employer".
+At present, in its Article 2h, it is stipulated that "there is work from home (Homeoffice) when an employee regularly provides work services at home".
+For this to be implemented, "the work from home must be agreed in writing between the employee and the employer".